haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 functionName _ = (expressionLast)
 ```

-- A function is defined more than one time, each with a different pattern
+- A function is defined more than one time, each with a different pattern.
 - For the first pattern that matches the value with which the function was
-  called, its expression is evaluated
+  called, its expression is evaluated.
 - Entire patterns can be given local names by preceding them with the at (`@`)
-  symbol
+  symbol.
-- The underscore (`_`) is a catch-all that matches any value
+- The underscore (`_`) is a catch-all that matches any value.

 ### Patterns In General

-A pattern is a combination of data constructors that could match a value
+A pattern is a combination of data constructors that could match a value.

 Functions are not permitted in patterns -- If you need to use a function,
-consider using guards
+consider using guards.

 #### Examples of Patterns